-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that $\checkmark$ contributes to an environmental or social It will make a minimum of sustainable investments $\checkmark$ objective, provided that with an environmental objective: \\\% the investment does not significantly harm any environmental or social investments objective and that the investee companies follow in economic activities that qualify as good governance environmentally sustainable under the EU economic activities that qualify as practices. environmentally sustainable under the EU Taxonomy Taxonomy The EU Taxonomy is a $\square$ in economic activities that do not qualify as classification system laid down in Regulation (EU) environmentally sustainable under the EU 2020/852, establishing a Taxonomy list of environmentally with a social objective \\\\%

+It will make a minimum of sustainable investments

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable economic activities.
+It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 15.00% of sustainable with an environmental objective in sustainable economic activities.
+That Regulation economic activities does not include a list of socially sustainable

+- with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy - √ with a social objective

+It promotes E/S characteristics, but will not make any sustainable investments

 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.